kcp-dev/kcp/GOALS.md

 5. Be open to change

     There is a massive ecosystem of users, vendors, service providers, hackers, operators, developers, and machine AIs (maybe not the last one) building and developing on Kubernetes.
 This is a starting point, a stake in the ground, a rallying cry.
 It should challenge, excite, and inspire others, but never limit.
 As we evolve, we should stay open to new ideas and also opening the door for dramatic rethinks of the possibilites by ourselves or others.
 Whether this becomes a project, inspires many projects, or fails gloriously, it's about making our lives a bit easier and our tools a bit more reliable, and a meaningful dialogue with the real world is fundamental to success.

+6. Consolidate efforts in the ecosystem into a more focused effort

+    Kubernetes is mature and changes to the core happen slowly.
+By concentrating use cases among a number of participants we can better articulate common needs, focus the design time spent in the core project into a smaller set of efforts, and bring new investment into common shared problems strategically.
+We should make fast progress and be able to suggest high-impact changes without derailing other important Kubernetes initiatives.